FLIN: A Flexible Natural Language Interface for Web Navigation: Evaluation

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We collect two types of datasets: (i) \textbf{Nav-Dataset}, a dataset of command and navigation instruction pairs, and (ii) \textbf{Diag-dataset}, a dataset of real user utterances extracted from existing dialogue datasets paired with navigation instructions.
+To train and evaluate \sys, we collect two datasets: (i) \textbf{WebNav} consists of (English) command and navigation instruction pairs, and (ii) \textbf{DialQueries} consists of (English) user utterances extracted from existing dialogue datasets paired with navigation instructions.